top of page

 This is why high-performing men freeze not in incompetence, but in moments that feel personal, relational, or morally loaded.
 The system is not failing.
 It is executing an old survival script.

-Until that script is retrained, leadership will always feel heavier than it should.
+Until that script is retrained, leadership will always feel heavier than it should - because the body is carrying pressure the mind alone cannot resolve.

 Signs You’re in Freeze (A Brief Diagnostic)